womat/mbserver/README.md

 Multiple Device Devices are supported.

 The server internally allocates memory for 65536 coils, 65536 discrete inputs, 653356 holding registers and 65536 input registers for each Modbus Device.
-On start, Modbus Device 1 is initialized and all values are initialzied to zero.
-Additional Decices can be added.
+On start, Modbus Device 1 is initialized and all values are initialized to zero.
+Additional Devices can be added.
 Modbus requests are processed in the order they are received and will not overlap/interfere with each other.

 The golang [mbserver documentation](https://godoc.org/github.com/tbrandon/mbserver).